vineetbambah/vineetbambah/README.md

-engineer & student, you can find me on [X](https://x.com/vineetbambah) and [LinkedIn](https://linkedin.com/in/vineetbambah) or mail me at neozvbambah@gmail.com
+engineer & student, you can [book a call](https://cal.com/vineetbambah/15min) with me to discuss about anything.